6 Multiple Regression

 number of states for each factor level; observe, for example, that the

-dataset has 56 UN members states that are considered High Income
+dataset has 56 UN member states that are considered High Income

 states.